The new filter experience in Power BI reports (Preview)

 Expand Filter pane to set color for the background, icon, and left border, to complement the report page.

 Expand Filter cards to set the Available and Applied color and border.
 If you make available and applied cards different colors, it's obvious which filters are applied.

 View filters for a visual in Reading mode

-In Reading mode, you can hover over a visual and see a pop-up with all the filters, slicers, and so on, affecting that visual.
+In Reading mode, hover over the filter icon for a visual to see a pop-up with all the filters, slicers, and so on, affecting that visual.
 The formatting of the pop-up is the same as the filter pane formatting.

 Here are the types of filters this view shows:

 - Top N filters

 - Relative Date filters